First Hand Exam Day Experience, Lesson Learned, Next

 - Have a good night sleep before the exam.

 - Take a light breakfast.
 Nothing too difficult to digest, and don’t go on an empty stomach.
 The exam needs all of your energy.

 - Wear layers on the exam to be able to adapt to the temperature of the room.

 - It’s ok to get nervous at the beginning of the exam.
 Don’t panic.
 Try to calm down.
 You will feel better once you start answering questions correctly.

 Once you have sat for your first exam, your whole exam preparation strategy might change.
 That is totally normal.
+Here you can find toddler tumbling classes near my location.
 The exam experience will assure you what works and what does not.
 If you have problems managing your time during the exam, you need to make sure you work on your time management skills for your upcoming exam.
 If you felt that you should have prepared more for the exam, you can do that next time.